aws/aws-sdk-js-v3/deprecated/packages/middleware-stack/README.md

 });
 ```

 This approach works for most cases.
 Sometimes you want your middleware to be executed in the front of the `Step`, you can set the `Priority` to `high`.
-Set the `Priority` to `low` then this middleware will be executed at the end of `Step`:
+Set the `Priority` to `low`, then this middleware will be executed at the end of `Step`:

 ```javascript
 stack.add(middleware, {